tltv/gantt/README.md

 * scales the small timeline and content width up to fit in the space available
 * Vaadin Table can be used as a row header, vertical scrolling is mirrored to the table and vice versa
 * background grid (except for IE8)
-* predecessor relations between steps (SVG required)
+* dynamically modifiable predecessor relations between steps (Browser has to support SVG)
 * sub-steps
+* tooltips for steps
 * touch support (experimental)
 * supports Valo theme